 Now, what kind of food Did you take out on the family’s diet?
-That what did you replace it with?
+What did you replace it with?

 That’s the wall protocol, right?

 It’s similar, but it’s not quite the same.
 No, I’m not familiar with the ins and outs of the wall.
-I just know the gaps diet.
-So it’s meat, vegetables, coconut products, so no grains at all.
+I just know the gaps in the diet.
+So it’s meat, vegetables, and coconut products, so no grains at all.
 No sugars, no starches.
 No, definitely no additives or anything.

 So we like scrambled eggs and hamburgers and like fresh pesto from fresh basil and vegetables and like lots of squash.
 You can have butter, you can have cultured dairy.
 So there’s like, when you look at it, there’s actually quite a bit of stuff you can have.
 But it seems restrictive at first.

-It was difficult, but there’s a lot more resources.
-Now when we started, there was very little like I started.
+It was difficult, but there are a lot more resources.
+Now when we started, there was very little as I started.
 I have a whole website going that helps families to do this.
-There’s like free mailman email series, and there’s meal plans.
-And there’s ebooks that I put out now, and there’s lots of other people have them too.
+There’s like free mailman email series, and there are meal plans.
+And there are ebooks that I put out now, and there are lots of other people who have them too.

-There’s lots of great it’s take some diligence, like you can’t let your kids have any Cheerios or anything like goldfish, a playgroup or anything like that, but a lot of these families that have kids with autism, or if you have severe depression, you’re so socially isolated anyway, that it’s, it’s not that big of a deal.
+There are lots of great it takes some diligence you can’t let your kids have any Cheerios or anything like Goldfish, a playgroup, or anything like that, but a lot of these families that have kids with autism, or if you have severe depression, you’re so socially isolated anyway, that it’s, it’s not that big of a deal.